rekyuu/StanleyParableXiv/README.md

 [Roselyyn](https://github.com/Roselyyn) for inspiration from the Elden Ring plugin and for the audio playback methodology.

+[MidoriKami](https://github.com/MidoriKami) for excellent code examples used for events.

 [xivdev](https://github.com/xivdev) for the CI/CD workflow.

 Many other plugin developers whose code I referenced to help understand hooking and listening for various events.